Skip to main content

 • Public Key: The public key is embedded in the digital certificate and is used to verify the signature.
 It can be freely distributed.

-Why Code Signing
+Why Code Signing?

-Code signing provides a means to verify the identity of the software publisher.
+Code signing provides means to verify the identity of the software publisher.
 Users can trust that the code comes from a legitimate source.
 By signing code, developers ensure that it hasn't been altered or corrupted since it was signed.
 Any changes to the code will invalidate the signature.
 Once the code is signed, the developer cannot deny responsibility for it.
 The signature serves as proof of authorship.

 Code signing helps prevent malware and unauthorized software from being executed on users' systems.
 Users are more likely to trust signed software, leading to higher adoption rates and better user experiences.
 In some industries, code signing is required by regulations or standards to ensure the security and integrity of software.